Tor missile system: Russo-Georgian War (2008)

-In a press conference regarding the 2008 South Ossetia War, Russian defence ministry spokesperson Anatoliy Nogovitsyn speculated about the use of the Tor missile system by Georgian Armed Forces against attacking Russian aircraft suggesting it as a possible cause of the loss of a Tu-22MR strategic bomber, shot down by Georgian air-defences while on a reconnaissance mission during the conflict.
+In a press conference regarding the 2008 Russo-Georgian War, Russian defence ministry spokesperson Anatoliy Nogovitsyn speculated about the use of the Tor missile system by the Georgian Defence Forces against attacking Russian aircraft suggesting it as a possible cause of the loss of a Tu-22MR strategic bomber, shot down by Georgian air-defences while on a reconnaissance mission during the conflict.
 Following analysis attributed the loss of the bomber to Georgian Buk-M1 system, which Georgia obtained from Ukraine in 2007.

 Syrian War

 Since 30 September 2015, Russian military forces have been directly involved in the Syrian Civil War.